 We said Canada's economy is not static.
-Why, in 1976 alone there was capital investment in this country to the amount of \$43,000,000,000.
+Why, in 1948 alone there was capital investment in this country to the amount of \$3,000,000,000.
 This went into new buildings, machinery and equipment.
+There will be upwards of 150 new industries from abroad established in Canada in 1949.
 Every dollar of investment means more opportunity for young people.
 Every dollar of investment is backed by the judgment of astute men that it is justified by Canada's prospects.

 Don't just think of big things like automobiles, airplanes, electric power and telephones.
-Try to count all the little things which are big businesses today: ballpoint pens, typewriter ribbons, snapshot films, advertisements, record player needles . . . thousands of vest-pocket size things that were thought up by young men and women of imagination, put into production by young men and women of daring, and have given employment to hundreds of thousands of persons.
+Try to count all the little things which are big businesses today: fountain pens, typewriter ribbons, snapshot films, advertisements, gramophone needles . . . thousands of vest-pocket size things that were thought up by young men and women of imagination, put into production by young men and women of daring, and have given employment to hundreds of thousands of persons.